Allen School Grad Student Housing Information

 • Wallingford

-• Northgate
+• Ravenna/Bryant

 What is the housing process like? (top)

 You can find listings for housing on sites such as Zillow, Craigslist, PadMapper, or aPodment.com, and contact the listing agent (or landlord directly).
 The listing agent (or landlord) gets back to you with a time to visit the listing.
 Once you visit the listing and would like to move forward with the process, you pay a non-refundable application fee of $40.
 The application consists of a background and credit check.
-The landlord screens the applications in the order that they are received (First-In-Time), so the first qualify applicant will be accepted.
+The landlord screens the applications in the order that they are received (First-In-Time), so the first qualifying applicant will be accepted.
 If the landlord or agent accepts your application, you and the landlord or agent sign a lease and the keys are delivered to you.

 When should I start apartment hunting? (top)